 The CCNA certificate program consists of four courses and is designed to be completed within one year.
 Students learn how to install and configure Cisco routers and switches in multi-protocol local and wide area networks, perform basic troubleshooting, and improve network performance and security.
-The four CCNA courses are also part of the required core courses for the Network Administration Associate Degree in Applied Sciences.
+The four CCNA courses are also part of the Required Core Courses for the Associate in Applied Sciences in Computer Information Systems - Network Administration.

-- PC Support Specialist • Help Desk Technician - · Network Technician
+- PC Support Specialist • Help Desk Technician - Network Administrator - · Network Engineer - Network Technician · Other IT related fields